Write unit test in Python

 How To Write a Unit Test in Python: A Simple Guide

-Unit tests allow to test self-contained units of your code independently from each other.
+Unit tests allow you to test self-contained units of your code independently from each other.
 Python provides the unittest framework that helps write unit tests following a pre-defined format.
 To test your code with the unittest framework you create test classes and test methods within each test class.

 The Class We Will Write Unit Tests For